sid42/quandri-technical-assignment/README.md

 completes all the steps (1 through 4) listed in the original prompt.
 Additionally, it uses an Elasticsearch instance to run reverse-indexed search queries on the scientist information scraped from Wikipedia.
 It also allows the user to add the information for additional scientists. `simple_test.py` is used to test the happy paths.

 ### Screenshots:
-The Robot index scientist information for scientists provided in `SCIENTISTS` and printing it out in human readable format.
+The Robot indexes scientist information for scientists provided in the `SCIENTISTS` list and prints it out in human readable format.
 ![Output Scientist information](demo/1.png)

 The Robot can also search for scientist based on query text and add information for a new scientist: